Written by our Founder & Head Instructor, Cherry Collins

 From humble beginnings - one weekly Friday night class back in 2011, we have grown into a school with over 20 classes a week across 7 venues, 250 regular weekly students and many more who come as and when their work and family commitments allow.
 This didn't happen overnight, but over a period of years, with continuous ongoing effort.
 A change for the better - Gai Shan

 If you decide to join our classes you will be encouraged to believe in your ability to learn and improve.
 Not to do the impossible, but just to take the first step, and then just take the one after that.
 Improvement comes every time we apply our minds in an intelligent way to whatever it is we are doing - it shouldn't be a chore :)

 To teach faithfully and correctly and to proactively promote our Art in our neighbourhood

 To continually develop our own knowledge and skill so that we can help others reach their full potential

-To make Taiji & Qigong accessible to everyone
+To make Taiji & Qigong affordable and accessible to everyone

 The philosophy behind our logo:

 Our logo is made up of three components: